nuel77/shredcaster/README.md

-# Shredcast
+# Shredcaster

-Shredcast is a utility to forward Turbine (TVU) packets from a Solana Node to arbitrary UDP listeners.
-It aims to be minimaly invasive.
+Shredcaster is a utility that forwards Turbine (TVU) packets from a Solana Node to arbitrary UDP listeners.
+It aims to be performant and minimaly invasive.

 ## Proposed Architecture